 -Install a smart thermostat: A smart thermostat could save you up to 30% on your monthly bill.

 -Install an ENERGY STAR-certified model: If you're in the market for a new HVAC system, find one that has the ENERGY STAR label.
 These models are at least 15% more efficient than standard models.
+Make sure to use certified air conditioning installers when choosing a new energy saving model.

 -Check on the insulation levels in your attic: Adequate insulation in your attic can help reduce the amount of heat that escapes from your home, which means your HVAC system won't have to work as hard to keep your home comfortable.
 According to the EPA, well insulated attics can save you an average of 15% on your energy bill.